-In the event a deed of trust is used to secure an appearance bond for a defendant, the grantor of the deed of trust is responsible for preparing and supplying the clerk with documentation necessary to cancel the deed of trust within twenty-one (21) 21 days of the date that the conditions of the appearance bond and deed of trust are satisfied.
+In the event a deed of trust is used to secure an appearance bond for a defendant, the grantor of the deed of trust is responsible for preparing and supplying the clerk with documentation necessary to cancel the deed of trust within 21 days of the date that the conditions of the appearance bond and deed of trust are satisfied.
 The grantor shall also be responsible for recording any documentation necessary to cancel the deed of trust and for payment of any costs associated with such cancellation.
 Failure of the grantor to comply with these requirements shall relieve the clerk of any responsibility to cancel the deed of trust.

-Rule 11.1 Reserved for Future Purposes Disclosure of Pretrial Services Reports services report to counsel for the accused and for the government prior to any detention hearing, the United States Probation Office for the Eastern District of North Carolina is authorized to disclose pretrial services reports to counsel for the accused and for the government.
+Rule 11.1 Disclosure of Pretrial Services Reports

+Pursuant to 18 U.S.C. § 3153(c)(1), which governs the availability of the pretrial services report to counsel for the accused and for the government prior to any detention hearing, the United States Probation Office for the Eastern District of North Carolina is authorized to disclose pretrial services reports to counsel for the accused and for the government.
 This disclosure shall be accomplished by filing the pretrial services report for each case under seal in the CM/ECF filing system.
 Counsel for the accused and for the government may retain these reports, but must not re-disclose the reports to other persons.
 When a copy of the report is filed under seal, it will have a header on the first page advising the attorneys that (a) the report is not to be copied, (b) the report is not a public record, and (c) the content may not be disclosed to other persons.
 Other than the disclosures laid out herein, the reports shall remain confidential, as provided in 18 U.S.C. § 3153(c)(1).